SWAG-APPS-INCORPORATED/blubz/README.md

 ## Client Development

-All code was created on IntelliJ with an Android SDK of API Level 19.
+All code was created on IntelliJ with a min Android SDK of API Level 17.